You're Already Enough.

 Your Invitation

-If you’ve read this far, you already sense it:
+If you’ve read this far, you already sense it: something in you is ready to shift.

+You don’t need to do more.
 You just need to come home to what’s already true.

 Every Thursday, I’ll be here.

 One essay.
-One reframe.
 One compass check.

 This week’s practice:

-Before you say yes to anything…pause for three breaths.
+Before you say yes to anything, pause for three breaths.

 Let your body answer first.